bomquote/modality/README.rst

 Goals
 ----------

-Modality should be useful to developers to build test suites for those involved in hardware design, product development, or product lifecycle management for hardware products.
+Modality should be useful to developers to build models of systems under consideration (SUC).
+The system requirements and interface relations are then used to build test suites for the SUC.
+Targeted users are those involved in hardware design, product development, or product lifecycle management for products viewed as a system, including moderately complex hardware (electronic + mechanical) + software (embedded) systems.

 The framework should help to create test suites used to:

 - verify specifications realize intended product features
 - generate actionable tests, for engineering or MFG QA use

-Particularly, it should be useful to develop test suites for:
+Particularly, it should be useful to develop test suites to:

-1. highlighting related change areas in a change process
+1. highlight potential related change areas to consider in a change process
 2. adding new features to existing designs
 3. design verification and validation testing
 4. performing functional and/or acceptance testing